 Consider this the dictionary of Forecast.

 Lookup words and terms whenever you might encounter something out of your current vocabulary, or just want a definition from our perspective.
+You can also watch the video below to get a quick understanding.

 Tip: If you're looking for something specific, use the 'page search'-functionality in your web browser (Ctrl+F on Windows or Command+F on Mac)